Obiratus/exercise-9-SD/docs/WAS_Simon_Dudler_Exercise9.md

 ## Task 2: Collusion - Will the Rogue Agents Win?
 It is still the same situation as in Task 1.
 If we have a look at the average trust rating from task 1 and 2 we see why.
 No changes there.
 Therefore agents 1-4 are still the most trustworthy ones.

+The table shows the calculated averrage trust ratings:

 | sensing_agent   |   Task 1 |   Task 2 |
 |-----------------|---------:|---------:|